 Our nursery is part of the main school and is managed by the headteacher.
-There are three members of staff working within the nursery on a full and part-time basis.
-The nursery had a makeover last year and has moved to a new classroom which benefits from instant access to the large outdoor learning space which it shares with Class 1.
-The class 1 room is also shared with the reception and year 1 pupils.
+There are four members of staff working within the nursery on a full and part-time basis.
+The nursery benefits from instant access to the large outdoor learning space which it shares with the children in Class 1.
 This allows strong links to be made across the EYFS with pupils having opportunities to share learning environments and opportunities together.
+Children have free-flow to the outdoor environment throughout the day.

 Your child/ren will benefit from a child-centred approach where planning is focussed upon the age, stage and interests of your child within small groups.
 When appropriate, children will participate in planned phonics sessions and reading, writing and maths will be integrated within your child's play.